leighklotz/llamafiles/README.md

 The script [scripts/llm.sh](scripts/llm.sh) controls almost text-based access OpenAPI inference.

 The [scripts/via.sh](via.sh) CLI tool provides access to server-specific commands, such as listing models and model types.
-Uses Oobabooga/text-generation-webui API to remotely load models in the `--via api` case.
+It uses Oobabooga/text-generation-webui API to remotely load models.

 If the server is not local, set the environment variable `VIA_API_CHAT_BASE`, which defaults to `http://localhost:5000`.

 You can run `llamafiles` in server mode with [scripts/start-server.sh](scripts/start-server.sh) or by using Oobabooga/text-generation-webui (see #References).

 The [scripts/via.sh](via.sh) CLI tool provides access to server-specific commands, such as model loading and unloading.

-## Image Usage
-Image pipelines are handled solely by @jartine https://justine.lol/oneliners/ and https://github.com/Mozilla-Ocho/llamafile directly, with a few minor changes copied here for convenience, and are not yet integrated into the LLM.sh.

 ## Program Flow
 1. If there are any arguments, `--` or any non-hyphen word, terminate the arguments and start the question.